vvvy/webhdfs-rs/README.md

 NOTE: This is a work in progress.
 Currently some basic functionality is implemented.

-NOTE: This is Alpha phase software.
+NOTE: This is an Alpha phase software.
 APIs will change towards version 1.0.

 ## Building and testing